 Yaqub is the exact transliteration of the Semitic name Jacob.

 Of course, the Bible shows Jacob was a highly respected leader not only in Canaan, but also in Egypt.
-When he died, he underwent a 40-day embalming process and was mourned by the Egyptians for 70 days (Genesis 50:1-3; this mummification-to-burial process, including 40 days of packing and preserving the internal organs and body, was well known in ancient Egypt).
-As with Joseph, he was buried within Canaan.
+When he died, he underwent a 40-day embalming process and was mourned by the Egyptians for 70 days (Genesis 50:1-3; this description of the mummification-to-burial process, including 40 days of packing and preserving the internal organs and body, is a well-known Egyptian procedure).
+As with Joseph, Jacob was buried within Canaan.

 The “har” in Yaqub-har is a Hebrew-Semitic word that can mean hill, mount or mountain.
 This word is actually connected with Jacob several times in the Bible (Genesis 31:25, 54; Isaiah 2:3).
 It may have even constituted some kind of a familial suffix or “surname” among the Hyksos (as is also attested by the next name, below).